Foo Fighters perform an emotional tribute concert for drummer Taylor Hawkins

 At the end of the Foo Fighters concert Friday night in London, frontman Dave Grohl ordered the crowd to make some noise — but not as a way to wrap up the show.

-"Let's here it one more time for Taylor f**king Hawkins as loud as you can," Grohl shouted.
+"Let's here it one more time for Taylor f****** Hawkins as loud as you can," Grohl shouted.
 "We love you Taylor!"

 The performance at Wembley Stadium was the first of two tribute concerts dedicated for Hawkins, the late Foo Fighters drummer who died in March at the age of 50.